achillesthree/HW-1/README.md

 ## Description

-The project was to refactor the codebase for a marketing agency that meets accessibility standards so that the website is optimized for search engines.
+The project was to refactor the codebase for a marketing agency that meets accessibility standards, so that the website is optimized for search engines.
 The reason why was so that I could get a better understanding of improving existing code without changing what it does.
-The solved problem will enable the marketing agency to get more traffic to the site.
+The solved problem will enable the marketing agency to potentially see more traffic to the site.
 I learned many things, but commenting in the CSS sheet was huge for me.
-Describing what I see then I'll be able to create easier and faster.
+While describing what I see, then I'll be able to create easier and faster.

 ## Table of Contents